KULeuven-COSIC/Qlapoti/sage-implementation/README.md

 PRISM, in the folder `applications/PRISM`.
 To verify the timings obtained in the paper go to that folder and run `sage --python -O test_prism.py`.
 Different security levels can be chosen inside the file.

-## SQISign

-The ideal to isogeny algorithm is integrated with an unofficial proof of concept implementation of SQIsign, which unfortunately is not provied as the authors did not want it to be publically shared.
-The timings were measure in a similar manner as PRISM, except that the code currently only supports NIST level I.